 The 'Hill Country' or "Up Country" are terms broadly used to describe the mountainous regions of the centre of Sri Lanka.
-Covered with tea plantations and National Parks, this vast expanse is home to some of the most unique and historical accommodation in the country and the cool climate provides a beautiful contrast with the often scorching coastline.
+Covered with tea plantations and National Parks, this vast expanse is home to some of the most unique and historic accommodation in the country and the cool climate provides a beautiful contrast with the often scorching coastline.

 In the lower hills, Kithugalla is carving out a reputation as the adventure capital of Sri Lanka.
 Previously best known as the location for the film, ‘Bridge on the River Kwai’, Kithugalla’s main draw is now white river rafting.
 The birding and walking in this area is also excellent.
-Stay at the eco-resort on the river, Border Lands, or the reliable and good value River Resort.

 Finally, the Sinharaja rainforest is one of Asia’s most important protected areas.
 A wonderful place for walking, casual observers will marvel at the diversity of reptile and bird life easily spotted with the help of enthusiastic guides.
 No nature enthusiast can possibly miss this completely unique opportunity to see many rare and endemic species.